Gabby West

 Gabrielle D. "Gabby" West is an American actress.
 She won a role in Saw 3D in a competition on the reality show Scream Queens.

 Life and career

-West was born in Los Angeles, California; she graduated from Century High School in 2003.
+West was born in Los Angeles, California; she graduated from Century High School in Bismarck, North Dakota in 2003.
 She attended one semester at North Dakota State University, majoring in English Literature, and a year at a university in Bozeman, Montana.
 In 2005 she was a production assistant on the TV mini-series Into The West.
 In 2006, she played Suzy in the short film New Beginnings.
 In 2007, she moved to Los Angeles, California to pursue an acting career.
 That same year she also appeared in the short film Linda, as in Beautiful and was a production assistant for the film 3:10 to Yuma.